Anne Frank House: Complete Visitor Guide & Ticket Tips (2026)

 Lower Exhibition

-After the annex you exit into the educational exhibits — the diary, Otto Frank’s letters, the timeline of the family’s deportation and deaths, and contextual material on the Holocaust in the Netherlands.
-The most powerful moments are usually here, not in the annex itself.
+After the annex you exit into the educational exhibits: the diary itself, Otto Frank’s letters, the timeline of the family’s deportation and deaths, and contextual material on the Holocaust in the Netherlands.
+The most powerful moments are often here rather than in the annex.
+Seeing Anne’s actual notebooks, the looping teenage handwriting, the pages she rewrote when she dreamed of publishing after the war, is what stays with most visitors.
+Otto’s own words about reading his daughter’s diary for the first time after the war are quietly devastating.

 How to Prepare Before You Visit